felixzieger/keycast/README.md

 1. The `AVAILABLE_PERMISSIONS` array in `web/src/lib/types.ts`
 2. The `AVAILABLE_PERMISSIONS` array in `core/src/custom_permissions/mod.rs`
 3. The `to_custom_permission` method in `core/src/types/permission.rs`

+## Deployment

+To start, we support Docker.

+1. First, ssh into your VM or server where you'll want to run Keycast.
+2. Clone the repository and navigate to the root directory. `git clone https://github.com/erskingardner/keycast.git && cd keycast`
+3. Build the docker image with `docker compose build`
+4. Run the docker container with `docker compose up` or `docker compose up -d` to run in detached mode.

 ## License